 Requirements of Selected Communities:

-- The mayor or another designated elected or administrative official and at least two councilmembers must commit to participate.
-(Additional participants may include the city administrator/city clerk, community/business leader, etc. not to exceed a total of five individuals including the three municipal officials).
+- The mayor or a designee of the mayor and at least two councilmembers must commit to participate.
+(Additional participants may include the city administrator/city clerk, community/business leader, etc. not to exceed a total of seven individuals including the three municipal officials).

 - Participants must complete a community economic vitality survey.